Polecats

 Conservation efforts

-Governmental organizations as well as scientific communities of most European countries have made efforts to breed captivate European mink and reintroduce to them to their former range.(10) Such areas are Tajikistan and the Baltic Sea.(5) Foundation Lutreola runs a long-term programme to help recover the European mink on the Estonian island of Hiiumaa.
+Governmental organisations as well as scientific communities of most European countries have made efforts to breed captivate European minks and reintroduce them to their former range.(10) Such areas are Tajikistan and the Baltic Sea.(5) Foundation Lutreola runs a long-term programme to help recover the European minks on the Estonian island of Hiiumaa.
 As of early 2022, a population has stabilised on Hiiumaa, with around 160 to 250 European mink populating the island in autumn, with a number that decreases to less than half after winter.(11)

 Geographic range